-Level Four contains/covers non-preferred brand and some non-preferred higher cost generics.
+Level Four contains/covers non-preferred brand and some non-preferred higher cost generics

-Level Five includes most self administered injectable medications and high technology drugs that are often newly approved by the U.S. Food and Drug Administration (specialty drugs may be limited to a 30-day supply).
+Level Five contains specialty drugs and includes most self administered injectable medications and high technology drugs that are often newly approved by the U.S. Food and Drug Administration (specialty drugs may be limited to a 30-day supply).
 For some specialty drugs, see You need prior plan approval for certain services in Section 3.